-We believe the path to more impactful philanthropy requires three things:
+We believe the path to more impactful individual giving requires three things:

 - A diverse, healthy, and coordinated ecosystem of donor support;

 - Making that ecosystem more visible and accessible to donors;

 - Investments in donor support organizations that have been leading from the front on social justice, in new mechanisms that make it easier for donors to give in ways that advance equity, effectiveness, and systems change, and in research and advocacy related to philanthropy.